janherza24/sql-data-warehouse-project/README.md

 By implementing this solution, the following business value is enabled:

-- Improved decision-making through centralized and reliable data
+- Improved decision-making through centralized and reliable data.
-- Faster analytical queries using a dimensional model (Star Schema)
+- Faster analytical queries using a dimensional model (Star Schema).
-- Clear visibility into sales performance and customer behavior
+- Clear visibility into sales performance and customer behavior.
-- Scalable architecture for future data growth and integration
+- Scalable architecture for future data growth and integration.

-This approach reflects how modern data platforms support business intelligence and analytics in production environments.

 ---

 ## 🎯 Business Objective

 The goal of this project is to provide a structured data platform to answer key business questions such as:

 - Who are the most valuable customers?